Leather Clad Custom – Yamaha SR400 Cafe Racer

 The long alloy petrol tank was hand formed from Aluminium and I made the petrol tank retaining strap using the buckle from a vintage British leather jacket as a fastener.
-The alloy seat was originally from an unfinished Harley Davidson project which I bought a while ago and customised by myself.
-The original subframe was shortened, and a new one constructed that also holds the tail light, indicators and fender.
+The alloy seat was originally from an unfinished Harley Davidson project which I bought a while ago and customized by myself.
+The original subframe was shortened, and a new one constructed that also holds the tail light, indicators, and fender.

 The battery and electrical system are hidden under the alloy seat.
 The seat base was moulded from FPR and then upholstered by myself in real leather.
 I spent a lot of time designing my ideal cafe racer, and also in making the many brackets that hold it all together.
 A portion of the exhaust pipe was cut off and extended using a 20cm section of pipe, which is angled at 15 degrees to kick up the muffler.

 I designed the bike more for style than outright performance.
-However, the engine was still mildly tuned thanks to a racing carburettor and the modified exhaust.
+However, the engine was still mildly tuned thanks to a racing carburetor and the modified exhaust.
 The front drum brake was also changed to a disc brake setup, and the front and rear suspension were updated.

 What do you like most about the finished bike?

 The way the lines of the classic fairing and its rectangular headlight flow into the streamlined alloy petrol tank.
-I'm also really fond of the matching aluminium alloy petrol tank and seat, with my hand made leather seat upholstery.
+I’m also really fond of the matching aluminum alloy petrol tank and seat, with my hand made leather seat upholstery.
 The Silver finish on everything looks great with leatherwear of any colour.

 It’s the perfect bike to combine my two passions.